-STUART MOTOR CO.
+Dodge & CHRYSLER MOTORS CORPORATION STUART MOTOR CO.

-Ozone, Texas

-The state of the s

-63 gravity condensate per hour.
-Production was through perforations at 7,288-348 feet, which had been acidized with 6,000 gallons.
+United States Auto Club.

+Records - Clothes - Toys - Stuff Compact - Portable Hats, Blankets, Remnants, Seasonal Use Materials WITH 100 AND 1 USES Use it to store Household or Office Records, Clothes Extra Strong - Made of New FIBRE-COR Holds Up To 150 Pounds Both Letter or Legal Size Record Storage \$1.75 At The STOCKMAN Oil- (CONTINUED FROM PAGE ONE) multipay field and 51⁄2 miles west of the Ozona, East (Ellenburger gas) field, was finaled for a calculated, absolute open flow of 13.75 million cubic feet of gas, plus 10 barrels of 63 gravity condensate per hour.
+Production was through perforations at 7, 288-348 feet, which had been acidized with 6,000 gallons.
 Elevation is 2,530 feet.

-The following tops were reported on elevation of 2, 530 feet: upper Spraberry, 3, 264 feet; lower Spraberry, 3, 710 feet; Strawn lime, 7, 164 feet; and Ellenburger, 7, 288 feet.

-Drilled to 7, 502 feet on a 7, 800 feet contract, it is

-7, 800-foot contract, it is plugged back to 7, 450 feet, where 41⁄2-inch casing was set.

-Location is 660 feet from the south and 1, 980 feet from the west lines of 4-OR-D&SE.

-Little Leaguers -

-CONTINUED FROM PAGE 1) ionship outright.
-However, if the Automotive crew wins, they will be in possession of the second half championship and the teams will have a play-off game or be declared co-chamos.
+The following tops were reported on elevation of 2, 530 feet: upper Spraberry, 3, 264 feet; lower Spraberry, 3,710 feet; Strawn lime, 7,164 feet; and Ellenburger, 7,288 feet.
+Drilled to 7,502 feet on a 7,800-foot contract, it is plugged back to 7, 450 feet, where $4\frac{1}{2}$ -inch casing was set.
+Location is 660 feet from the south and 1,980 feet from the west lines of 4-QR-D&SE.
+Little Leaguers - CONTINUED FROM PAGE 1) ionship outright.
+However, if the Automotive crew wins, they will be in possession of the second half championship and the teams will have a play-off game or be declared co-champs.
 Dedication of the new park will also be held tonight.
 The ceremonies will be held at the break between games and Superintendent L. B. T. Sikes will be master of ceremonies for the brief program.
 All-stars will also be announced tonight after the final game.
 Members of the allstar team are chosen by managers and coaches of the four teams.
 The first all-star game will be held July 18, with the Ozona stars hosting Sonora.
 Last Thursday night Moore Oil beat Ozona Oil 12-2.
 Winning pitcher was Joe Rebelez and loser was Hector Leal.
-Roy DeHoyos had two hits for Moore Oil and Mark Wilson collected two for the Ozona

-Crockett Automotive beat Ozona National in the second game 7-4.
-Winning pitcher was Ishmael Castro and loser was Freddie Garza, Alfred Enriquez had two singles and a double for the winners while and an interest rate kept as low as possible are big reasons farmers and ranchers choose Land Bank financing.
-But your Land Bank also recognizes that each borrower needs a loan carefully planned to meet individual needs.
-A better loan and better loan service.
-Come
+Roy DeHoyos had two hits for Moore Oil and Mark Wilson collected two for the Ozona Crockett Automotive beat Ozona National in the second game 7-4.
+Winning pitcher was Ishmael Castro and loser was Freddie Garza.
+Alfred Enriquez had two singles and a double for the winners while